Pip Day

 She also established the research collective El Instituto which is currently headquarters in Mexico City.
 Since 2011 El Instituto has been operating as a non-for-profit organization exploring the invisible nature of politics concerning, "the overlap between art, culture, activism and human rights theory and practice, both locally and internationally."
 The project which features exhibitions, workshops, conferences and other various events is sponsored by the US Embassy, The Andy Warhol Foundation for the Visual Arts and the Patronato de Arte Contemporaneo a.c.

-Day was additionally, a part of the LUMA Foundation symposium, "How Institutions Think" in 2016, convened to confront best practices for museums and art galleries by sharing knowledge, institutional formats and new models for exhibition.
-Notable contributors included: David Beech, Luc Boltanski, Clémentine Deliss and Hans Ulrich Obrist.